20 Surprising Things That Affect Whether You Have a Heart Attack

 Studies show that people who drink diet sodas and other artificially sweetened beverages have a higher risk of metabolic syndrome.
 That's when your body has trouble processing insulin, which is a precursor to Type 2 diabetes.
 And that's a heart attack risk.

-The Remedy Rx: Swap out sugary beverages and diet drinks with tap water, seltzers or homemade fruit-infused water.
+The Rx: Swap out sugary beverages and diet drinks with tap water, seltzers or homemade fruit-infused water.
 Avoid any with artificial sweeteners.

 You Didn't Go to College